FIGHT FOR JUSTICE

 Years later, in an act widely credited to Zola’s letter, Dreyfus was ultimately granted a presidential pardon and reinstated as an officer in the French army.

-In the 19th century, j’accuse started as a protest against the discrimination of a single Jew.
-Today, we must stand up and accuse those who cynically claim the banner of progressivism and human rights in order to mask their discrimination against the state of the Jews.
+In the 19th century, "J’accuse" started as a protest against the discrimination of a single Jew.
+Today, we must stand up and defend against the discrimination, marginalization, and demonization of any Jew.

 It is that spirit in which “J’accuse” serves as the rallying cry for this organization.
 By bringing sound arguments directly into the public discourse, using appeals to reason and fairness, and demanding equal standards, we seek to expose and correct this historic wrong.